arkash55/Firebase-Messenger-Project/README.md

 The Backend...
 - REST API created in swift
-- Websockets implemented via firebase's real time database
+- Websockets implemented via Firebase's real time database
-- Authentication implmented using firebase auth.
+- Authentication implmented using Firebase Auth.
 - Used Firebase real time database to store non-relational data.
 - Used Firebase storage to store videos and images.
 - Used Swifts's location manager to allow for location messages.